bjohns664297/WplusJetsBaseline/BaselineREADME.md

 This document serves as a guide to the various files required to run the simulations, but it should not be regarded as exhaustive!
 Please feel free to direct any questions to the author, Ben Johnson: bjohns18@tufts.edu.

 The first step would be to retrieve the code and supporting materials from the GitHub.
 To do so, navigate to a directory on the cluster where you would like to store everything, then create a directory for the new code with "mkdir WplusJetsBaseline".
 Open it with "cd WplusJetsBaseline".
 Then, input "wget https://github.com/bjohns664297/WplusJets/releases/download/WplusJetsBaseline/WplusJetsBaseline.tgz".
 Finally, unpack the tarball with "tar -xzvf WplusJetsBaseline.tgz".
+Similar steps should be repeated for the analysis tarball stored at https://github.com/bjohns664297/WplusJets/releases/download/WplusJetsAnalysis/WplusJetsAnalysis.tgz.

 II.
 ROOT SETUP